 When Paul talks about certain persons teaching a “different doctrine”, I don’t think he is speaking about doctrine in the way we might view the word today.
 In Paul’s time, there were no systematic theologies.
 Doctrinal issues focused on the fundamentals – who is Jesus?
 Did he rise from the dead in bodily form?
 Must believers be circumcised?

-Today, there is no end to the theologies and doctrinal points of view that get so finely debated as to focus on such things as how many angles can dance on the head of a pin without jostling each other.
+Today, there is no end to the theologies and doctrinal points of view that get so finely tuned as to focus on modern equivalents to how many angles can dance on the head of a pin without jostling each other.
 I jest of course; but that is the point.
 We get into the weeds on issues that may be interesting, but they aren’t central or necessary to the Gospel.

 Since some of us are celebrating the Reformation today.
 I don’t really care about Halloween, so I figure I should say something about the Reformation.